Infectious Diseases

 MIS BAIR – BCG for allergy and infection reduction study

-A vaccine that was routinely used in Australia to prevent tuberculosis in the 80s could reduce the rate of allergies and infections in infants and children.
+A vaccine that was routinely used in Australia to prevent tuberculosis in the 1980s could reduce the rate of allergies and infections in infants and children.

-Until the 1980s, the BCG vaccine was given to Australian children to prevent tuberculosis (TB).
+Until the 1980s, BCG vaccine was given to Australian children to prevent tuberculosis (TB).
 Routine administration was discontinued because of the country’s low prevalence of TB.
 However, BCG is still administered to over 120 million infants worldwide each year.
 In high-mortality countries, neonatal BCG vaccination is associated with a halving in mortality in the first year of life.
 Research also shows the 100-year-old vaccine boosts immunity to protect against respiratory viral infections.
+Murdoch Children's Research Institute launched the MIS BAIR trial in 2015.
+The study team is following the lives of over 1,200 Melbourne children from birth to primary school, exploring the immune boosting effects of BCG and whether this vaccine can reduce the risk of infectious diseases, as well as food allergy, eczema and asthma in infants and children.

 In this cohort study, we are investigating how BCG vaccination modifies the immune response to subsequent (in vitro) challenges with viral and bacterial pathogens unrelated to TB in healthy children and young adults.

-Disease risk and prediction of immunity
+Disease risk and predication of immunity

-Using samples from the extensive biobank of samples combined with clinical data from our large international trials, we are identifying biomarkers for prediction and key factors that influence disease risk, vaccine responses, anti-pathogen immunity and immune development.
+Are there biomarkers that predict the severity of COVID-19, respiratory infections and allergy?
+What are the major causes of inter-individual variability in immune responses to pathogens and vaccines?
+Using samples from an extensive biobank combined with clinical data from our large international trials, we are identifying biomarkers for prediction, and key factors that influence disease risk, vaccine responses, anti-pathogen immunity and immune development.

 TB diagnosis: biomarkers for immunodiagnosis and monitoring of treatment